 How could you possibly visit Nashville and not immerse yourself in music history?

-For the final stop I’m going to send you to the Musicians Hall of Fame & Museum.
-Nashville music is more than just the big name stars like Johnny Cash, Glenn Campbell or Luke Brian.
-We are home to the best songwriters and studio musicians that have recorded the music to the most iconic songs that you’ve heard.
+For the final stop, I'm going to send you to the Musicians Hall of Fame & Museum.
+Nashville music is more than just the big-name stars like Johnny Cash, Glenn Campbell, or Luke Brian.
+We are home to the best songwriters and studio musicians who have recorded the music to the most iconic songs that you've heard.

 It’s a really unique place and a truly Nashville experience.
 I highly recommend it.